-Now the purpose of this article isn’t to try to convince you that one method is better than the other, nor that you should purchase contract modeling software (if that’s the end decision) from a particular vendor.
+Now the purpose of this article isn’t to try to convince you that one method is better than the other, nor that you should purchase contract modeling software from a particular vendor.
 Rather, the goal here is to provide hospitals with enough information so that their organization can make informed decisions when it comes to modeling their payer contracts.

 With that being said, here is a list of the pros and cons for comparing contract modeling software to Microsoft Excel so you can compare both options and make the best decision for your hospital.